-Athletics Lot - No other name; this is the parking lot at the Grizzly Athletics Complex and accessed via Collins Hill Road.

-Building 1000 Lot - "1000 Lot" is the most common reference for this parking lot.

-Building 3000 Lot - "3000 Lot" is the most common reference for this parking lot.

-Building A - No formal lot name.
-Referred to as paved student parking or faculty/staff parking areas "at Building A." The gravel lot is referred to as the "A Gravel Parking Lot."

-Building B Lot - "B Lot" is accessed from Lonnie Harvel Blvd. near Building B.

-Building D - No formal lot name.
-Referred to as guest and faculty/staff parking areas "at Building D." The gravel lot beside Building D and between Building A and Collins Industrial Way is referred to as the "D Gravel Parking Lot."

-Building H (AHS) - "H Lot" is the most common reference to this parking lot.

-Building I - "I Lot" includes the paved area in front, beside and behind Building I. The area behind the building is newly paved and is separated from Lot F by access lanes.

-Building L/library - The large gravel lot behind the library and extending to Collins Industrial Way is the "L Gravel Parking Lot."

-Colonial Parking Lot - No other name; located behind the medical offices across Collins Industrial Way from Building D.

-Executive Lot - This is the small parking lot for GGC administration near Building B's rear entrance off the patio..

-Parking Deck - No other name.

-Wellness and Recreation Center - "F Lot" includes the area in front and beside of the building, as well as an adjacent, newly paved area.
+Authorities Edit Complex and accessed via Collins Hill Road.
+Building 1000 Lot "1000 Lot" is the most common reference for this parking lot.
+Building 3000 Lot "3000 Lot" is the most common reference for this parking lot.
+Building A Refers to student or faculty/staff parking areas "at Building A" or "A Lot."
+Building B Lot "B Lot" is accessed from Lonnie Harvel Blvd. near Building B. Building D No formal lot name.
+Referred to as guest and faculty/staff parking areas "at Building D." Building F "F Lot" is located at the Wellness and Recreation Center Building H (AHS) "H Lot" is located behind the AHS.
+Building I "I Lot" includes the paved area in front, beside and behind Building I. Building L/library "L Lot" is the large lot behind the library.
+Building W Lot "W Lot" is located between Building W and Building 1000.
+Colonial Parking Lot "Colonial Lot" is an acceptable secondary reference; located behind the medical offices across Collins Industrial Way from Building D; the lot has two sections, each with its own entrance off Collins Industrial Way; primarily for students or overflow parking.
+Executive Lot No other name; this is the small parking lot for GGC administration near Building B's rear entrance off the patio.
+Parking Deck No other name.
+Wellness and Recreation Center "F Lot" includes the area in front and beside of the building.